Compliance Frameworks

 Crosswalk overview

 The table below illustrates how a handful of high-level control areas map across the seven pinned columns.
-It is intentionally short — six rows of common controls, not the full corpus mapping.
-The complete control-by-control matrix lives in compliance-matrix.html (Phase 10 deliverable; that page is not yet authored, and this section therefore references it as plaintext, not as a hyperlink, to avoid a broken link during the build-up).
-Reviewers who want exhaustive mapping today can read each domain principle page — every control on iam.html, network.html, data.html, logging.html, workloads.html, and ir.html already carries a populated compliance-table footer.
+It is intentionally short: six rows of common controls, not the full corpus mapping.
+The complete control-by-control matrix lives in compliance-matrix.html (a Phase 10 deliverable).
+That page is not yet authored, so this section references it as plaintext rather than a hyperlink to avoid a broken link during the build-up.
+Reviewers who want exhaustive mapping today can read each domain principle page.
+Every control on iam.html, network.html, data.html, logging.html, workloads.html, and ir.html already carries a populated compliance-table footer.

 Pinned version contract

 The seven version strings below are the single source of truth for every compliance-table header in this corpus.
-They are reproduced verbatim from docs/control-template.md §Pinned framework versions; any divergence between the two documents is a corpus bug.
-The STD-02 validation grep matches the exact version suffix; abbreviations fail the build.
+They are reproduced verbatim from docs/control-template.md §Pinned framework versions, and any divergence between the two documents is a corpus bug.
+The STD-02 validation grep matches the exact version suffix, so abbreviations fail the build.

-The corpus-bump policy is strict: when any framework releases a new version mid-project, the entire corpus is updated in one operation during Phase 12 polish, never piecemeal.
-A mixed-version corpus (some pages citing CIS AWS v3.0.0 and others citing CIS AWS v4.0.0, for example) silently breaks the Phase 10 compliance matrix and the Phase 11 search index.
-The pinned-version table here, in docs/control-template.md, and in every per-control compliance-table header must agree.
+The corpus-bump policy is strict: when any framework releases a new version mid-project, the entire corpus is updated in one operation during the Polish phase, never piecemeal.
+A mixed-version corpus (some pages citing CIS AWS v7.0.0 and others citing an older version, for example) silently breaks the compliance matrix and the search index.
+The pinned-version table here, the table in docs/control-template.md, and every per-control compliance-table header must agree.
 See the methodology page §Compliance mapping methodology for the verification procedure.